Mera peak Climbing - 12 Days

 This trip isn’t simply a physical challenge but a profound absorption into the unique ecology of the Himalayas.
 Our precisely curated package ensures that your adventure on Mera Peak isn't only thrilling but also perfect, heightening your connection to the terrain and supporting its preservation.

-Mera Peak Climbing stands for a climbing route from a moderately high altitude in the Nepalese mountaineering field.
+Mera Peak Climbing refers to a climbing route from a moderately high altitude in the Nepalese mountaineering field.
 At 6,461 meters (21,190 feet), Mera Peak is considered the highest trekking peak of Nepal and is generally not technically arduous when contrasted with several expedition-style peaks.

 Conversely, the difficulty involved in climbing Mera Peak is to be respected in its own right as an experience of technical climbing.
 Altitude problems, long walking days, cold weather, and a physically demanding summit day, which may take 12 to 14 hours, are the major challenges.